magwenelab/WeavePop_Cneoformans/README.md

 `awk '$3 == "rRNA" {print $0}' references/FungiDB-65_CneoformansH99.gff.tsv  | cut -f13 | cut -d'-' -f1 > files/rRNA.txt`

 ### Structure of repository:
-  * The working directory has the scripts and Snakefiles to run and the resulting files of the `get-` scripts that are used by the Snakefiles.
+  * The working directory has the scripts and Snakefiles to run.
+  * `files/` has some of the starting files and files created by the pipeline.
   * `scripts/` has the scripts used by the Snakefiles, not by the user directly.
   * The `genomes-annotations/` has one directory per sample, all the resulting files of the analyses performed per sample are there with a generic name.
   * `results/` has the resulting files of the analyses that consider all the samples.
-Except for `proteins/` and `cds/`, which are in the working directory.

 ### Scripts to be run in this order:

+#### Module 1: Get FASTQ files of a BioProject
-1. `get-sra.xsh` -- given an NCBI BioProject ID, identifies all the BioSamples associated with that project and downloads each into a folder called `Samples/${SRSID}` where `SRSID` are SRA SRS numbers
+1. `get-sra.xsh` -- given an NCBI BioProject ID, identifies all the BioSamples associated with that project and downloads each into a folder called `srafiles/${SRSID}` where `SRSID` are SRA SRS numbers
     * Files produced:

-      * `{project_id}_samples.txt` -- a tab-delimited text file listing all the samples associated with the BioProject.
+      * `files/{project_id}_biosamples.txt` -- a tab-delimited text file listing all the samples associated with the BioProject.
 Three columns: SAM, Name, SRS  where SAM = BioSample Sample ID , Name = common name, SRS = SRA sequence read identifier

-      * `{project_id}_SRStoSRR.txt` -- tab-delimited text file giving mapping between SRS (Samples) IDs and SRR (Runs) IDs.
+      * `files/{project_id}_SRStoSRR.txt` -- tab-delimited text file giving mapping between SRS (Samples) IDs and SRR (Runs) IDs.
 A given SRS can have multiple associated SRRs.

-      * Each `Samples/${SRSID}` directory will contain a number of SRR subdirectories of the form `Samples/${SRSID}/{SRRID}` where SRA runs are "prefetched" using the SRA Tools `prefetch` command.
+      * Each `srafiles/${SRSID}` directory will contain a number of SRR subdirectories of the form `srafiles/${SRSID}/{SRRID}` where SRA runs are "prefetched" using the SRA Tools `prefetch` command.

+2. `get-sra-checked.xsh` -- This script will download any `.sra` file whose download was interrupted.

-2. `get-fastqs.xsh` -- turn each of the "prefetched" run files (produced in the prior step) into FASTQ files, written to `fastqs/` directory
+3. `get-fastqs.xsh` -- turn each of the "prefetched" run files (produced in the prior step) into FASTQ files, written to `fastqs/` directory

-3. `get-read-pair-tables.xsh` -- create CSV files to know which read files are paired and unpaired runs of each sample.
+4. `get-read-pair-tables.xsh` -- create CSV files to know which read files are paired and unpaired runs of each sample.
     * Files produced:

-      * `read_pair_table.csv` -- Columns are SRS ID, SRR ID, read pair 1, read pair 2, total size in bytes of read pair
+      * `files/read_pair_table.csv` -- Columns are SRS ID, SRR ID, read pair 1, read pair 2, total size in bytes of read pair

-      * `unpaired_fastqs.csv` -- Columns are SRS ID, SRR ID, fastq file(s)
+      * `files/unpaired_fastqs.csv` -- Columns are SRS ID, SRR ID, fastq file(s)

-4. `get-lineage-of-samples.xsh` -- add the SRS codes to the `Desjardins_Supplemental_Table_S1.csv` using `read_pair_table.csv`.
+5. `get-lineage-of-samples.xsh` -- add the SRS codes to the `files/Desjardins_Supplemental_Table_S1.csv` using `read_pair_table.csv`.
     * Files produced:

-      * `sample_metadata.csv`  -- Columns are Strain, Sample, Name, Group, VNI subdivision, Mating type,Country of origin, Isolation source, Broad Project, SRA Accession, Strain description, In GWAS, Phenotyped
+      * `files/sample_metadata.csv`  -- Columns are Strain, Sample, Name, Group, VNI subdivision, Mating type,Country of origin, Isolation source, Broad Project, SRA Accession, Strain description, In GWAS, Phenotyped

-5. `get-references.xsh` -- uses `lineage_references.csv` and `sample_metadata.csv` to associate each sample with its reference
+6. `get-references.xsh` -- uses `files/lineage_references.csv` and `files/sample_metadata.csv` to associate each sample with its reference
    * Files produced:

-     * `sample_reference.csv` -- Columns are lineage, sample, file1, file2, refgenome (filename of fasta)
+     * `files/sample_reference.csv` -- Columns are lineage, sample, file1, file2, refgenome (filename of fasta)

-6. `get-reference-no-mito.sh` -- Remove mitochondrial chromosome from reference genome (`VNBI.fasta`).
+7. `get-reference-no-mito.sh` -- Remove mitochondrial chromosome from reference genome (`VNBI.fasta`).

-7. `get-chromosome-names.sh` -- Get chromosome names from FASTA headers of each refrence.
+8. `get-chromosome-names.sh` -- Get chromosome names from FASTA headers of each refrence.
   * Files produced:
-    * chromosome_names.csv
+    * `files/chromosome_names.csv`

-8. `Snakefile-references.smk` -- is a Snakefile to lift over annotations from `FungiDB-53_CneoformansH99_PMM.gff` into the four lineage genomes (`{lineage}_{GenBank Accession}.fasta`).
+9. `Snakefile-references.smk` -- is a Snakefile to lift over annotations from `FungiDB-53_CneoformansH99_PMM.gff` into the four lineage genomes (`{lineage}_{GenBank Accession}.fasta`).
     * It currently works with:
   ` snakemake --snakefile Snakefile-references.smk --cores 1 --use-conda --conda-frontend conda -p`:
       ⚠️ `--cores 1` is because there is a problem if Liftoff runs in parallel because the different jobs try to create `FungiDB-65_CneoformansH99.gff_db` at the same time and that is not cool.